Chairmaking Tool List

 Cordless Drill — I use this to some extent for assembly, especially stretcher mortises.
 School drills can have dead batteries (and I don’t have enough drills for 4 students), so you might want to bring your drill.

 Kreg Jig Micro Bit (3/10″ diameter) — I recently switched to using this bit for all angled holes in backs (Loop Back, Continuous Arm, Sack Back, etc).
 Amazingly, it works great both in a brace or a cordless drill.
+An extension increases accuracy (get one with set screws, not one of those wobbly quick-change heads).
 Read more info on my bit choices.

 18″ Auger Bit Extension — Used for stretcher and spindle mortises when boring without any power tools.
 Ebay has them cheap.
 Millers-Falls made a nice one, but all the ones I have work well.